 It starts with a use case:

-“I need to find duplicate, obsolete and sensitive information in hidden silos to reduce cost and risk.”
+“I need to find duplicate, obsolete and sensitive information in hidden silos to reduce costs and risks.”

 Managing dark content (or dark data – you decide which term works best for you) was the topic of our recent webinar and our VP of North America and resident expert on all things related to information governance, Ken Lownie, shared some insights into the challenge and how you can solve it.